Close Menu

 Gulf War Veterans Who: Served in Afghanistan, Syria, Djibouti or Uzbekistan on or after September 19, 2001

 If you served in one of these groups, you may have a presumptive disability.
-And, you may be eligible for compensation from the Veterans Administration.
-To learn more about whether you qualify there is a table or factsheet that outlines the specific presumptive conditions for these groups at the VA Benefits site.
+And, you may be paid compensation from the Veterans Administration.
+To learn more about whether you can get benefits from the VA, there is a table that lists the specific conditions for these groups at the VA Benefits site.

-CANNON DISABILITY CAN HELP YOU APPLY FOR SSI BENEFITS
+WE CAN HELP YOU FILE AN APPLICATION FOR SSI BENEFITS

-If you think your SSI claim qualifies for you for disability payments, contact Cannon Disability Law now.
+If you think you have a medical condition that keeps you from working, contact us now.
 We can often tell you over the phone if we can help you.
 And, calling us is free.
 That is right.
-We offer a free consultation.
+We offer a free review of your case.
 Also, we promise not to pressure you to become our client.

 You should apply for SSI today.
 It is important to apply for benefits as soon as possible.
 It is easy.
 You can apply on Social Security’s website.
 Especially, if you have one of the above medical conditions.
 You should apply immediately, because every day you wait to apply, is a day you lose benefits.
-In other words, you simply aren’t eligible for SSI benefits until you apply.
+In other words, you simply cannot get SSI benefits until you file an application.
 Do you need to know more?
 This SSA POMS site has more information about presumptive disability.

 There is no back pay period for SSI payments.
-So, even if you have a disability now, the SSA will not pay you if you have not put in an application.
+So, the SSA will not pay you back pay prior to your application date.
 If you don’t apply, you cannot get any benefit.
 SSI benefits only start from the day you apply.
 If you need help with your application, call us for free.
-We offer a free consultation.
+We offer a free review of your benefits.
 Also, we will answer your questions for no charge.

 You are seeking the best SSD attorney to represent you in your benefit case.
-You need an advocate you can trust.
-If you want to learn more about the lawyers at Cannon Disability, then read our About Us page.
+You need a law firm you can trust.
+If you want to learn more about the lawyers at our law firm, then read our About Us page.
 There you will find more information about us.
 For example, Andria Summers can help you with your Medicare plan.
 Likewise, she has also won thousands of SSDI and SSI cases.

 Additionally, Brett Bunkall has experience helping people obtain their SSI and SSD benefits.
-He has won thousands of disability hearings.
-Mr. Bunkall is an expert.
-Similarly, all of our representatives are disability experts.
-You can trust us to help you win your claim.
+He has won thousands of SSD hearings.
+Mr. Bunkall is a Social Security law expert.
+Similarly, all of our lawyers are experts.
+You can trust us to help you win your claim and help you with presumptive disability benefits.

 WHY HIRE CANNON DISABILITY LAW?

 It doesn’t cost anything to call us.
-We offer a free consultation.
+We offer a free review of your case.
 It also doesn’t cost you any money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win, you pay out of your back benefits.
-If you do not win, there is no attorney fee to pay.
+This means if we win, then you pay the attorney fee out of your back benefits.
+If you do not win, then there is no attorney fee to pay.

 Facebook Twitter LinkedIn